 Q: Why do I need an Aromatherapy Consultation for you to make me a Custom Aromatherapy Blend?

-A: When I’m deciding on a percentage of dilution for you, there are a few very important things I need to consider for both safety and effectiveness of the blend, such as the person’s:
+A: There are a few very important things I need to consider for both safety and effectiveness of the blend, such as the person’s:

 - Age and overall health